No debate: Judge, Yankees pound Bieber, Indians in opener

 FAMILY AFFAIR

-MLB eased its COVID-19 restrictions and allowed family members of players on both teams attend the game.
+MLB eased COVID-19 restrictions and allowed family members of players to attend the game.

 Boone said nearly half of New York’s players had loved ones on the trip, and believes their presence can have a positive effect.